semihsalihoglu-uw/cs848-fall-2024/README.md

 the assigned papers.
 You are not allowed to skip any reviews.
 Broadly, reviews should be critiques that interpret why the paper is important and how it has contributed to the field (though see my detailed comment below).
 You have to finish your review with one question to start a discussion in the seminar.
-The reviews are due Tuesday at 6pm before the seminar because I need to read them before the seminar and refer to them during the seminar.
+The reviews are due Tuesday midnight before the seminar because I need to read them Wednesday morning as I prepare for the seminar and refer to them during the seminar.
 You are expected to (very very) briefly answer the following 6 questions and finish your reviews with a question that can start a discussion in class: